moewiss/soundcloud/BUG_STATUS.md

 ---

-### 4. Upload Crash (PENDING TESTING)
+### 4. Upload Crash ✅
-**Status:** NOT REPRODUCED ⏳
+**Status:** FIXED
-**Note:** Please test after deploying these fixes.
-The console errors you sent were about avatar upload (now fixed) and notifications (now fixed), so the upload page might be working now!

-**To Test:**
+**What Changed:**
+- Fixed `ReferenceError: audioFile is not defined`
+- Changed variable reference from `audioFile` to `audioFiles[0]`
+- Shows "3 files selected" when multiple files
+- Shows "(+ 2 more)" for additional files
+- Properly clears files and form data

+**Test After Deploy:**
-1. Go to Upload page
+1. Go to Upload page ✅
-2. Select 1 or multiple audio files
+2. Select 1 audio file → shows filename and size
+3. Select multiple files → shows "X files selected"
-3. Fill in title, description, category
+4. Fill in title, category, description
-4. Click Upload
+5. Click Upload → uploads all files successfully
-5. Should work without crashing

-If it still crashes, send the new console errors!
+6. No crash, redirects to Library

 ---